amitastreait/Round_Robin_Assignment/README.md

 # Round_Robin_Assignment
-Round Robin Assignment of Cases, Leads, Contact and Account using Configuration and Custom Development
+Round Robin Assignment of Cases, Leads, Contact and Account using Configuration and Custom Development into Salesforce Org.
+In this repository you will get all the Custom Development code and Configuration link with description to implement the Round Robin Algo.